-6.3 N_2O distribution
+6.3 N2O distribution

-As stated in Chapter 1 more than one of the thesis objectives is related to air quality.
-In this part atmospheric comfort will be evaluated by analysing contaminant removal efficiency and local air quality index.
-Also, system performance with different positions of pollutant source will be analysed.

-The concentration of N_2O is measured at 3 heights in the room: 0.6m, 1.1m and 1.7.
-Additionally, two points in the plenum just above the diffuse ceiling and two points in the fabric duct are monitored.
-The values presented are the average values for the 20-30 cycles of each measurement.
-Firstly the measured values for two points in the fabric duct, the two points in the plenum above diffuse ceiling, point in the inlet and the point in the outlet is shown in Table 6.5.
+With temperature and velocity distributions evaluated the final part of the measurements, which is air quality, will now be analysed.
+As stated in Chapter 1 more than one of the thesis objectives is related to air quality and atmospheric comfort.
+The concentration of N_2O is measured at the heights in the room, two points in the plenum and at the beginning and the end of the fabric duct specified earlier in this Chapter for every case.
+The values presented in this Section are the average values for the 20-30 cycles which were specified in the procedure Section earlier in this Chapter.
+Firstly the measured values for two points in the fabric, the two points in the plenum, the point in the inlet and the point in the outlet is shown in Table 6.3.